 If you’re a renter, talk to your landlord as soon as you know you’ll have difficulty paying rent.
 Explain the situation to them in detail, including whether you think you’ll be late with payment, won’t be able to pay all your monthly rent, or won’t be able to pay at all.

 Fortunately, many programs exist to help people who need emergency financial assistance paying bills.
 The first place to look is your local utility provider.
-It may have its own program to help people pay their bills.
+Many utility companies have programs to help people pay their bills.

 3. Insurance Premiums